jforget/raku-Hamilton2/doc/Hamilton.en.md

 field `region_eccentricity`  of table  `Areas` (for  departments, with `level = 2`).

-For a reason I do not  undestand, module `Graph.pm` refuses to compute the eccentricity, diameter and radius values for a graph with only one node  and zero  edges.
+For a reason I do not understand, module `Graph.pm` refuses to compute the eccentricity, diameter and radius values for a graph with only one node  and zero  edges.
 Yet,  these values  could  be  given as  zero.
 Actually, programme `shortest-path-statistics.raku` takes this special